leijobs/leijobs.github.io/_posts/2020-02-26-flake-it-till-you-make-it.md

 tags: [test]
 ---

-This is my first personal blog, and i have too much notes to make, but now, I'd like to say thanks for the author of this project -- daattali!
+I'm newbie to the github pages and really want to learn more and more, this is my first personal blog, and i have too much to express, but now, I'd like to say thanks for the author of this project -- daattali!